Top 5 Mistakes To Avoid While Managing Medical Billing And Collection

 Insurance companies often deny claims that are truncated (unnecessarily shortened) or not coded with a high specificity level.
 The trained coder is well aware that each and every diagnosis is required to be coded with the absolute highest level.

-With the ever-changing requirements for medical billing today, staying on top of the new codes, rules, and documentation is truly a full-time job.
-The best approach is to outsource medical coding to a medical billing collection company, so your staff can focus on other responsibilities.
+With the ever-changing requirements for billing today, staying on top of the new codes, rules, and documentation is truly a full-time job.
+The best approach is to outsource coding to a home health and hospice billing collection company, so your staff can focus on other responsibilities.

-In case you haven’t noticed your medical practice is leaving a lot of money on the table by not following denied claims.
+In case you haven’t noticed your home health and hospice agency is leaving a lot of money on the table by not following denied claims.
 Your staff can be overwhelmed with tasks and they may stop consistently following outstanding payment denial claims.
-When claim denials remain unmonitored, they adversely affect the bottom line and cash flow is interrupted.

 To Wrap Things up!

-Our experts at Dominion Revenue Solutions make use of the best policies and systems to aid your Medicare practice in increasing the clean claim ratio and maximizing RCM.
+Our experts at Dominion Revenue Solutions make use of the best policies and systems to aid your agency in increasing the clean claim ratio and maximizing RCM.

 Healthcare Reimbursement Simplified